Awanish-26/SIH-template/README.md

-## Add your html design files in template/pages folder
+## Add your html design files in template folder

 ## CSS to static/css folder